linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

         sudo dnf install git

 7. Use git to retrieve the Zipkin docker-compose yaml files at [openzipkin/docker-zipkin](https://github.com/openzipkin/docker-zipkin).
-This is one of the powerful features of docker, these files hold all the system level configuration we need to run several different types of Zipkin system level configurations like: Zipkin with mysql, Zipkin with elasticsearch, or Zipkin with Kakfa, etc.
+This is one of the powerful features of docker, these files hold all the system level configuration we need to run several different types of Zipkin system level configurations, including Zipkin with mysql, Zipkin with elasticsearch, and Zipkin with Kakfa.

         cd ~
         git clone https://github.com/openzipkin/docker-zipkin.git